davidbjourno/making-interactive-graphics/README.md

 Couple of new things here:
 * `componentWillReceiveProps()` is another React lifecycle hook.
 This one is invoked before the component receives new [props](https://reactjs.org/docs/components-and-props.html).
 In React, “props” refers to data passed to a component in order that it can do something with that data.
 Like state, a component's props are contained within a JavaScript object; they can also be accessed via `this.props` from within the component class.
 Unlike state, though, props are read-only from the point of view of the component receiving them.

-  We have to use this particular lifecycle hook here because React will render the Chart component _before_ the App component has finished filtering our data — and it's the filtered data that we'll be passing to our Chart component as a prop.
+  We have to use this particular lifecycle hook here because React will render the Chart component _before_ the App component has finished filtering our data — and it's the filtered data that we need to pass to our Chart component as a prop.
 (I promise this'll make sense.)
 * `updateD3()` will be a custom method for rendering the particular SVG elements of the chart that will need to update whenever the data (received as a prop from the App component) changes.

 At this point, it's worth saying something about a key issue we face when combining D3 and React: both libraries are designed to control the DOM (D3 via its [general update pattern](https://bl.ocks.org/mbostock/3808218) and React via its [virtual DOM diffing](https://reactjs.org/docs/optimizing-performance.html#avoid-reconciliation)).
 Allowing them both to do so would create conflicts and unanticipated behaviours and generally just break stuff.
 At present, there doesn't appear to be any consensus around how best to address this issue, but one approach is to use D3 to make dataviz-related calculations (scales, element height/width/position etc.) and allow React and only React to render elements in the DOM.
 That's what we're going to do, anyway 😇